 Based on the dataset of 1305 original samples from the three series of experiments, the following section aims to explore which models are superior for thermal comfort evaluation in a localised airflow system at individual levels, as well as the representative factors that have the most significant effects on personal thermal comfort.

-3.1 Machine learning models identification for localised airflow system

-Although both local and whole thermal sensations of subjects were measured during the experiments, an interactive effect exists among these indices.
+3.1 Machine learning models identification for localised airflow system during the experiments, an interactive effect exists among these indices.
 Therefore, we employed the typical whole body (overall) thermal sensation $TSV{overall}$ as the target dependent variable to examine its relation to the variant independent variables and build models.